Kapurush: Plot

-The next morning, Amitabha decides to take the train instead of waiting for his vehicle to be repaired.
+The next morning, as per Bimal's advice, Amitabha decides to take the train instead of waiting for his vehicle to be repaired.
 Gupta drives him to the train station in his car, accompanied by his wife.
 After a picnic which the trio has on its way, Gupta falls asleep.
-Amitabha tells Karuna that he loves her and asks her to leave her husband for him.
-Karuna, however, does or says little to encourage him.
-As Gupta is about to wake up, Amitabha writes a note to Karuna, telling her to come to the railway station later if she still cares for him.
+During this time Amitabha tried to make a conversation with Karuna but she didn't replied.
+As Gupta is about to wake up, Amitabha writes a note to Karuna, telling her that he still loves her and asks her to leave her husband for him and to come to the railway station later if she still cares for him assuring this time he will not disappoint her.

 Gupta drops Amitabha off at the station.
 Amitabha falls asleep; when he awakens, he is approached by Karuna, thinking that she wants to go with him, but all she asks for is to return the sleeping pills which she gave him.